About 3 miles, taking about 1½ to 2 hours.

 Go under bridge number 10 with some dwellings on the top and then you can reach the centre of Mytholmroyd by coming off the towpath at The White Lion or at bridge number 11 up a short flight of steps and left down Midgley Road.

 If you’ve enjoyed these Gentle Walks around Mytholmroyd, why not try some slightly longer routes that take you up onto the hillsides?
-Mytholmroyd Walkers’ Action have produced leaflets with maps, photographs and clear guidance for three waymarked trails.
+Mytholmroyd Walkers’ Action have produced a leaflet with maps, photographs and clear guidance for four waymarked trails.
 These are:

 - Wood Top (easy, 2.5 miles)